 There are a few different types of plants that make good companions for avocado trees.
 Some good options include:

--Macadamia nut trees
+• Macadamia nut trees

-Each of these plants has a similar growth habit to an avocado tree and they all produce fruits that compliment each other well.
+Each of these plants has a similar growth habit to an avocado tree and they all produce fruits that complement each other well.
 For example, the combination of lime and avocado is often used in guacamole.
+When choosing companion plants for an avocado tree, it’s important to consider the size of the plant and how much space it will need.

-You also want to make sure that the plant doesn’t produce too much fruit, as this can compete with the avocados for nutrients.
+You also want to make sure that the plant doesn’t produce too much fruit, as this can compete with avocados for nutrients.

 Do Avocado Trees Need a Pair?